Low fees and a well-designed app make it a great option for beginners.

 Is Betterment legit?

 Yes, Betterment is a legit financial advisor.
 It launched in 2010 and is headquartered in New York City.
-It maintains an A- rating with the Better Business Bureau (BBB) and has 12 complaints to its name on the Consumer Financial Protection Bureau.
+It maintains a B rating with the Better Business Bureau (BBB) and has 12 complaints to its name on the Consumer Financial Protection Bureau.

 Betterment’s brokerage services are provided by Betterment Securities, an SEC-registered investment adviser and member of the Financial Industry Regulatory Authority (FINRA).
-Its savings accounts are FDIC-insured for up to $1 million, and its checking accounts are insured for up to $250,000.
+Funds deposited into its Cash Reserve account are FDIC-insured for up to $1 million, and its checking accounts are insured for up to $250,000.
 The platform uses two-factor authentication to protect sensitive financial data.

 Betterment reviews and complaints

 Overall, Betterment receives a mixed reception from investors.
-As of August 2021, it isn’t an accredited business with the BBB but receives an B+ rating despite negative reviews.
+As of April 2022, it isn’t an accredited business with the BBB but receives a B rating despite negative reviews.

-On a positive note, Betterment’s mobile app is well-received with both Android and Apple users.
+On a positive note, Betterment’s mobile app is well-received by both Android and Apple users.

 Investors speak highly of its easy-to-navigate platform, automatic portfolio rebalancing and intuitive user interface.
 Common complaints include the platform’s unresponsive customer service and account withdrawal delays.